 We offer free, evidence-based treatment for the eating disorders Anorexia Nervosa and Bulimia Nervosa at our specialist clinical psychology clinic in Perth, Western Australia.

 For adults with Anorexia Nervosa and Bulimia Nervosa, CCI offers a treatment program called Cognitive Behaviour Therapy (CBT).
-The focus of CBT is on the ‘here and now’, and involves working to change the behaviours and thoughts (cognitions) that keep your eating disorder going.
-In treatment you will actively work towards recovery from your eating disorder with your therapist.
+The focus of CBT is on the ‘here and now’, and involves working to change the behaviours and thoughts (cognitions) that keep your eating disorder going, even though you are likely to feel very anxious about making these changes.
+In treatment you will actively work on managing your anxiety so that you can work towards recovery from your eating disorder with your therapist.
 Treatment is time-limited and involves regular weekly attendance.
-In stage one, this means developing normal eating habits and working to achieve and maintain a healthy weight for you.
+In the first phase of treatment you will focus on developing normal eating habits and working to achieve and maintain a healthy weight for you.
 To help you do this, there are a number of essential treatment components.
 These include: being weighed each week and reviewing your weight with your therapist; monitoring your eating and associated thoughts and feelings; and making changes towards normalising your eating and weight.
-In stage two, we focus on addressing the fears and beliefs that may be keeping the eating disorder going.
-The third stage focusses on relapse prevention and maintaining the changes you have made.
-As CCI forms part of the public mental health system, the service we offer is free; and as a result there is an associated waitlist.
+In the middle phase of treatment, we focus on addressing the fears and beliefs that may be keeping the eating disorder going.
+The final phase of treatment focuses on relapse prevention and maintaining the changes you have made.
+As CCI forms part of the public mental health system, the service we offer is free; and as a result there is an associated wait list.
 If you are interested in attending individual treatment at CCI for your eating disorder, please ask your GP or psychiatrist to refer you to our service.

 Please note that referrals to the program must be made by a GP or psychiatrist.